covcom/304CEM/labs/05 RESTful APIs/02 RESTful APIs/README.md

 3. finally add this third function to each of the four promise chains.
 4. how could you achieve the same result without needing a third function (hint: you can add the same promise multiple times).

-## Modular NodeJS
+## Application of Promises

 In this activity you will learn more about how NodeJS can be used to develop more sophisticated APIs.
 One of the key techniques is the use of _promises_ which you covered in **topic 2**.
+You will start by creating user accounts by adding a new resource to the _accounts_ collection.

+The sample code makes clever use of promises.

 Navigate to the `bookshop/` directory and install all the required modules.
 Next open `bookshop/index/js` and run the script using the **Run** button.
 Copy the URL you are given into an instance of **Postman**.
 If you make the API call you will get a response:
 ```